1.2 Wiping Confidential Data from Unoccupied Disk's Space

 Wiping File Slack Space

 This relates to any regular files located on any file system.
-Free space to be wiped is, found in the "tail" end of a file because disk space is usually allocated in 4 KB clusters.
-Most files have sizes of more or less than 4KB and thus have slack space at their end.
+Free space to be wiped is found in the "tail" end of a file because disk space is usually allocated in 4 KB clusters.
+Most files have sizes that are not 4KB increments and thus have slack space at their end.